GravityKit/GravityExport-Lite/readme.txt

 = develop =

+* Bugfix: Data from the old nested form could be exported if the nested form was changed.
 * Enhancement: Added global `Use admin label` setting.
 * Enhancement: Moved dependencies to a custom namespace to avoid collision with other plugins.